Juliolimahen/alura-formacao-csharp/testes-em-net-testes-de-interface-usando-selenium/README.md

-# Testes em .NET: testes de interface usando Selenium Testes em .NET: testes de interface usando Selenium
+# Testes em .NET: testes de interface usando Selenium

 ## Teste de interface/and to and